 What you’ll study

-- the principles and theory of contract law: how contracts are formed, enforced and discharged
+- The principles and theory of contract law, including how contracts are formed, enforced and discharged.

-- the principles that underpin criminalisation, and the justifications for and criticisms of criminal law doctrine
+- The principles that underpin the criminal law, and the justifications for and criticisms of criminal law doctrine.

-- the doctrines and concepts that underpin equity, and the law of trusts in England and Wales
+- The doctrines that underpin equity and the law of trusts in England and Wales.

-- foundations of EU law, including its sources, institutions, and its relationship with the English legal system
+- Foundations of EU law, including its sources, institutions, and its relationship with the English legal system post-Brexit.

-- the core principles of land law in England and Wales, including ownership, estates and interests, and the interaction between legal and equitable rights
+- The core principles of land law in England and Wales, including estates and interests, and the interaction between legal and equitable rights.

 You’ll also have the opportunity to customise your studies with elective courses both from within the law discipline and outside it.